lambdatoast/lambdatoast.github.com/_drafts/map-and-bind.md

 > A `UUID` implies a `User`, which implies a `Name`

-This reveals an ill-formed logical leap in the data flow's design.
+In the context of the approach I'm presenting here, this data flow statement reveals a bad logical leap.
+Missing information, basically.

-While it'd be great if a `UUID` *implied* a `User`, the reality (in our hypothetical scenario) is that it doesn't.
+While it'd be great if a `UUID` *implied* a `User`, the reality (in our hypothetical scenario, that is) is that it doesn't.
 There does not exist a `User` for *every* possible `UUID`.
 Pretending that having a `UUID` *implies* having a `User`, would lead to an unreliable design.

 But again: functions *are* logical implications, and you *want* to create this function.
 Therefore, you still *want* to express a logical